awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 ## All Tables Are EXTERNAL<a name="all-tables-are-external"></a>

-If you use `CREATE TABLE` without the `1EXTERNAL` keyword, Athena issues an error; only tables with the `EXTERNAL` keyword can be created\.
+If you use `CREATE TABLE` without the `EXTERNAL` keyword, Athena issues an error; only tables with the `EXTERNAL` keyword can be created\.
 We recommend that you always use the `EXTERNAL` keyword\.
 When you drop a table in Athena, only the table metadata is removed; the data remains in Amazon S3\.

 ## UDF and UDAF Are Not Supported<a name="udf-and-udaf-are-not-supported"></a>